Frequently Asked Questions

 - More than 3/4 of 12th-grade girls are unhappy with their bodies, and one in three adolescent girls will experience depression, anxiety or eating disorders.
 Physical activity has been shown to improve self-image.

-- Females have 1.3 million fewer high school and more than 60,000 fewer college sports participation opportunities than males and receive $176 million less in athletic scholarship funds each year.
-(2010 - 2011)
+- Women have more than 60,000 fewer college sports opportunities than men and receive $201 million less in athletic scholarships.
+(NCAA, 2014)

-- Women represent 41 percent of coaches of collegiate women’s sports, only 4 percent of coaches of men’s sports and 18.3 percent of athletic directors.
+- Women represent 43 percent of coaches of collegiate women’s sports, only 4.2-3.5 percent of coaches of men’s sports and 22 percent of athletic directors.
+(Acosta & Carpenter, 2014)

 Is the Foundation a trade association?

-No. However, the Foundation is considered to be “the voice” of women’s sports—an umbrella organization serving and “speaking for” women in all sports, all ages and all skill levels.
-The Foundation is a clearinghouse for all research and information on women’s sports and physical activity and is quoted regularly in the New York Times, CNN and USA Today; generating 1.5 billion media impressions annually on women’s sports and health issues.
+No. However, the Foundation is considered to be “the voice” of women’s sports—an umbrella organization serving and “speaking for” girls and women in all sports, and of all ages, skill levels and abilities.
+The Foundation is a clearinghouse for all research and information on girls' and women’s sports and physical activity and is quoted regularly in The New York Times, CNN and USA Today; generating 1.5 billion media impressions annually on issues of sports, health and equality.

 What are the sources of financial support for the Foundation?